KhalidAlnujaidi/ConvNet-Runner/README.md

-Code explanation & what can be improved:
+Code explanation & what can be improved: coming soon.

+This project is based on the development of an older project CNN-Experiment-Runner: